basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/dt-store.md

 }
 ```

-If a counter is updated, the response will include an integer as the `counter_value`; if a set is updated, a list of binaries will be return as the `set_value`; and if a map is updated, the returned `map_value` will be a `MapEntry` message.
+Assuming `return_body` is set to `true`: if a counter is updated, the response will include an integer as the `counter_value`; if a set is updated, a list of binaries will be return as the `set_value`; and if a map is updated, the returned `map_value` will be a `MapEntry` message.
 That message takes the following form:

 ```protobuf
 message MapEntry {